Admission

 University of Connecticut Early College Experience

-UConn ECE instructors are high school teachers certified by the University.
-UConn ECE courses are overseen by University faculty members from participating departments, in accordance with national accreditation standards established by the National Alliance of Concurrent Enrollment Partnerships (NACEP).
+UConn ECE instructors are high school teachers certified by the University and serve as extensions of their corresponding department.
+UConn ECE courses are overseen by the Office of Early College Programs and University faculty members from participating departments, in accordance with national accreditation standards established by the National Alliance of Concurrent Enrollment Partnerships (NACEP).

-UConn ECE students are non-degree students with official University transcripts.
-Credits are transferable to many other institutions (see ece.uconn.edu for details).
-Students attending the University of Connecticut have the choice to move credits earned through UConn ECE from their non-degree transcript to their degree transcript.
-A final determination must be made before the start of the student’s second semester as a matriculated student at the University of Connecticut.
-For further information please contact:
+Students in the UConn ECE program earn official UConn credits and receive a UConn transcript.
+These credits are transferable to many colleges and universities across the country.
+Students who choose to attend the University of Connecticut have the option to accept their UConn ECE credits from a non-degree transcript to their degree transcript.
+This decision must be finalized before the start of the student’s second semester as a matriculated UConn student.

 UConn Early College Experience